Letaryat/roundsound-cutter/README.md

 https://www.youtube.com/watch?v=dQw4w9WgXcQ 0:45
 https://www.youtube.com/watch?v=dQw4w9WgXcQ 45
 ```
  Remember about space between **url** and **time**.
 There can be multiple URL's in the "muzyka.txt" file but every URL must be in the next line like in the example above.
+Beginning of song can be in seconds or minutes.